 The AIGA Seattle Changemaker Series unites teams of creative professionals with nonprofits and social change organizations to use design thinking, sustainable frameworks and creative tools to help advance their mission.

 Each year we rally around a new cause.
-Join us as we continue our program of networking, workshops and collaborative problem solving all focused on this year’s cause: supporting immigrants and refugees.
+Join us as we continue a program of networking, workshops and collaborative problem solving all focused on this year’s cause: how might we nurture local youth?

-Join a creative team for this two-day intensive human-centered design bootcamp.
-You will: gain insights into design thinking taught by local design leaders and inspirational educators; reframe challenges; learn about the ideation, prototyping and testing processes through facilitated exercises; develop creative briefs; and formulate plans to help an organization.
-Progress made over the weekend will be a foundation for the work done over the summer.
-For an overview and details of last year’s inspiring weekend, check out this blog post.
+Join a creative team, gain insights into design thinking taught by local design leaders, reframe challenges, develop creative briefs, and formulate plans to help an organization.
+Progress made over the weekend will be a foundation for the team project work done over the summer.

 Work closely with your project team and local organization over the course of four months to conduct research to help to develop and implement creative solutions to address your challenge.
 Network during check-in events to share best practices, get answers and get help staying on track.